 My greatest pleasures in the IT world were to get complex systems to work for the first time.
 And it was all about documented processes giving predictable/guaranteed results.
 The digital imagery surely is predictable/guaranteed results, but melding that with encaustics with it’s you-don’t-always-get-what-you-set-out-to-achieve challenges is something that I want to master.

 And I want to have fun doing it.

-I joined Archway Gallery in 2014 as a member-artist and am now it’s director.
-I am also a frequent exhibitor on the art festival circuit including locally at Bayou City Art Festival, and nationally in Chicago and Florida.
+I joined Archway Gallery in 2014 and later that year became its director until my departure at the end of 2022.
+I am a frequent exhibitor on the art festival circuit including locally at Bayou City Art Festival, and nationally in Chicago and Florida.